Odds of 50 random events happening to you

 Being born with extra fingers or toes

-Being born with extra fingers and toes is the result of a medical condition known as polydactyly, and it affects 1 in every 500 to 1,000 births in the United States.
-But don’t worry if it happens to you or your child, as most cases are easily fixed with surgery.
-People usually end up with one extra finger or toe, but the world record is held by a child born in 2010 in India with four fingers and 20 toes.
+Being born with extra fingers and toes results from a medical condition known as polydactyly, which affects 1 in every 500 to 1,000 births in the United States.
+But don't worry if it happens to you or your child, as most cases are easily fixed with surgery.
+People usually end up with one extra finger or toe, but the world record is held by a child born in 2010 in India with 14 fingers and 20 toes.

 Being involved in a mass shooting

-Firearms are the leading cause of death for children and teenagers in the U.S., but mass shootings account for only a small fraction of those deaths.
-The average American has a 1 in 11,125 chance of dying in a mass shooting over the course of their lives.
+Firearms are the leading cause of death in the U.S., but mass shootings account for a relatively small fraction of those deaths.
+The average American has a 1 in 11,125 chance of dying in a mass shooting over the course of their life.

 Catching a Shiny Pokemon

-Shiny Pokemon are no different than a normal Pokemon, except that they have a different color-scheme and are incredibly rare.
+Shiny Pokemon are no different than normal Pokemon, except they have a different color scheme and are incredibly rare.
 They appeared in the video game franchise with Pokemon Gold and Pokemon Silver, where players had a 1 in 8,192 chance of finding one.
 The Pokemon game for Nintendo Switch eases those odds to 1 in 341 after players catch a certain number of a specific species, or 1 in 4,096 without the combo.